Proven to Solve the Manufacturing Skills Shortage

 Twelve of SMT’s manufacturing skills assessment and training programs are now recommended for college credit by the American Council on Education’s College Credit Recommendation Service (ACE CREDIT®).

 SMT was founded in 1971 by Mechanical Engineer Mr. Richard Whouley.
 SMT’s first product was the mechanical assessment machine the Standard Timing Model (STM).
 SMT currently has five assessment machines deployed in forty-four countries; Mechanical Skills, Electrical Skills, PLC Skills, CNC Skills and Process Control Skills assessment machines.

 In 1975, Mr. Whouley introduced the first five volumes of SMT’s Mechatronics Skills Training Curriculum.
 The program currently consists of 23 volumes with 89 units.

 In 2010, we created our Education Division and currently partner with schools in nineteen states.

 SMT is located in Merrimack, New Hampshire, USA.
-We have trained and certified personnel to deliver our services in over four hundred locations in forty-three countries.
+We have trained and certified personnel to deliver our services in over four hundred locations in forty-four countries.